 Vice President for Financial and Administration Services.
-This position is responsible for maintaining sound fiscal management and for developing policies in the areas of finance.
-This office also provides leadership in the areas of human resources, purchasing, and facilities maintenance.
+This position is responsible for maintaining sound fiscal management and for developing policies in the areas of finance and financial aid and is directly responsible to the President.
+This office also provides leadership in the areas of bookstore, cafeteria, child care, human resources, purchasing, and facilities maintenance.

 Vice President for Institutional Advancement.
-This position assists the President in promoting the College in the community, organizing fund raising activities, and maintaining alumni relations
+This position assists the President in promoting the College in the community, organizing fund raising activities, grant writing and oversight, and maintaining alumni relations.

-Executive Director of Human Resources.
-This position serves as the Chief Human Resources Officer of the college and provide vision and creative leadership to Southwest in all areas of human resources management.
-This position reports directly to the Vice President of Financial and Administrative Services and serves as the key team member in the conversion to SCT Banner HR database system.
+Executive Director of Human Resources and Affirmative Action.
+This position serves as Chief Human Resources Officer of the college, and provides vision and creative leadership to Southwest in all areas of human resources management as well as serving as the college's Affirmative Action Officer.
+This position reports directly to the President